 Records of all financial transactions must be made available for inspection by Carmanah’s Board of Directors as well as the Company’s auditors.
 There must be no “off the books” transactions or secret accounts, nor may any documents be issued which do not properly and fairly record the transactions to which they relate.
 Financial records will only be destroyed in accordance with applicable company and regulatory standards and as approved by the CFO.

-Training on anti-corruption matters shall be provided to all employees upon joining the Company and initial adoption of this policy.
+Training on anti-corruption matters shall be provided to all Carmanah employees upon joining the Company and initial adoption of this policy.
 The level and frequency of training will be determined based on each employee’s role and functions within the Company, with reminders and refreshers issued on a regular basis.
+The completion of the training program will be logged and used as a sign off that the employee understands this policy and their role in ensuring compliance.

 When engaging a Third Party that may have dealings with a public official you should take appropriate steps designed to ensure that: